Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-A survey of literature published in England during the Romantic period, with emphasis on the poetry and poetics of Romanticism.
+A survey of literature published in English during the Romantic period, with emphasis on the poetry, poetics, and cultural imprint of Romanticism.
 Representative novels, essays, and other genres will also be studied.

 ENGL 331